 In healthcare, AI-powered robots can assist doctors and nurses in providing care for patients, especially those with mobility issues.
 Robots can help with tasks such as transporting heavy medical equipment or delivering medication to patients.
 AI robots are also used in healthcare research to analyze large amounts of data and assist in the development of new treatments.

 AI-powered robots are also being used in education, where they can assist in the teaching of complex and technical subjects.
 They can also help with administrative tasks such as grading multiple-choice tests or verifying information in student records.

-The military also employs AI robots for various tasks such as reconnaissance missions and bomb disposal.
+The military also employs AI robots for assisting humans in various tasks such as reconnaissance missions and bomb disposal.
 Robots can also assist soldiers in completing physically demanding tasks, such as carrying heavy equipment or supplies.